-The medical director and the medical staff shall be responsible to the governing body for patient and staff policies and for medical procedures and services relative to admission, treatment, and related emergency treatment.
+The medical director and the medical staff are responsible to the governing body for patient and staff policies and for medical procedures and services relative to admission, treatment, and related emergency treatment.
 The medical staff shall:

-Establish written policies for the admission and treatment of patients for surgery, including but not limited to:
+Establish written policies for the admission and treatment of patients for surgery, including but not limited to subitems (1) to (5).

 Requirements for preoperative history, physical examinations, and diagnostic procedures.

 Preparation for and administration of anesthesia.
 Only an anesthesiologist or qualified physician and/or anesthetist shall administer anesthetics other than local infiltration anesthetics.

 Establish written policies for surgical procedures to be performed.